*East Asian Studies: Travel Grants

 • Current curriculum vitae;

-• A brief statement (not exceeded 250 words) describing the applicant’s research, the need to use the East Asian Library collections;
+• A brief statement describing the applicant’s research, including reasons for accessing the East Asian Library collections;

-• List of resources applicant would like to access while at the University of Kansas.
-(Applicants must check availability of these resources in the Library's online catalog or by contracting the relevant area librarian prior to submitting applications.)
+• List of resources the applicant would like to access while at the University of Kansas.
+(Applicants must check availability of these resources in KU Libraries’ online catalog or by contacting the relevant area studies librarian prior to submitting applications.)

 OTHER NOTES

-• The grants will be awarded on the basis of merit.
+• This competitive grant will be awarded based on the merits of the proposed research.

 http://www.ceas.ku.edu/